hanifjilani/hanifjilani/README.md

 <br>
 <p>I am student at the University of Michigan Ann Arbor studying Computer Science Engineering.
 I have always been curious about the various softwares we use in our day-to-day life, how they were made, how to make something that useful to humanity as well.

+I learned to code on my own during the end of middle school using Udemy courses and youtube videos.
+I started with web development (HTML, CSS & JS) since I had a design background.
+I then moved to Nodejs, which is the framework I spent the most time on.
+The ability to use APIs to create hundreds of wonderful, useful and powerful applications felt like a dream.
+After going to Umich, I also started learning and mastering C++ for coursework.

 I always have a huge interest and passion when it comes to Computer Science and this persistence helps me solve the problems and achieve the goals I want to.</p>
 <h3>Languages and Tools</h3>
 <p>